-A magnifier (also referred to as a magnifying glass, magnifying lens, or hand lens) is a lens or combination of lenses used to magnify (or enlarge) an object.
-Magnifiers and magnifying glasses enable people to magnify almost anything (e.g. books, newspapers, fine print, stamps, coins, antiques, art, jewelry, gemstones, foliage, insects, fingerprints, rocks, etc.).
+A magnifying glass (also referred to as a magnifier, magnifying lens, loupe, or hand lens) is a lens or combination of lenses used to magnify (or enlarge) an object.
+A magnifying glass enables people to magnify almost anything (e.g. books, newspapers, fine print, stamps, coins, antiques, art, jewelry, gemstones, foliage, insects, fingerprints, rocks, etc.).
 The magnifying glass was invented in 1250 by Roger Bacon.
-Today, over 750 years later, magnifiers and magnifying glasses are more popular than ever, assisting people with hobbies and crafts and also helping people with low vision, macular degeneration or other vision conditions to see better.
+Today, over 750 years later, it is more popular than ever, assisting people with hobbies and crafts and also helping people with low vision, macular degeneration and other vision conditions to see better.

-When it comes to magnifiers, most people probably think of the classic hand-held magnifying glass used by Sherlock Holmes.
-However magnifiers come in a wide variety of shapes, sizes and magnifications.
-At See It Bigger, we stock over 200 different magnifiers!
-In addition to Hand-Held Magnifiers, we also carry Hands-Free Magnifiers, Lighted Magnifiers, Page, Bar and Dome Magnifiers, Loupes, Linen Testers and Stand Magnifiers, Pocket Magnifiers, Reading, Specialty Glasses and Monoculars, Portable Microscopes, Opera Glasses and Binoculars, and Necklace Magnifiers.
+Magnifying glasses became more versatile as technology improved and demand increased.
+Although most people probably think of the classic hand-held magnifying glass used by Sherlock Holmes, today there many different types of magnifiers available in a wide variety of shapes, sizes and magnifications.
+In addition to Hand-Held Magnifiers, there are also Hands-Free Magnifiers, Lighted Magnifiers, Page, Bar and Dome Magnifiers, Neck Magnifiers, Loupes, Linen Testers and Stand Magnifiers, and Pocket Magnifiers.
 Each of the magnifiers in these categories meets different magnification needs.
-In order to select the best type of magnifier to meet your individual magnification needs, please consider the following information.

-First, we need to discuss and understand three main points -- lens size, magnification, and focal length -- which are key to how magnifiers work.
+In order to help you select the best type of magnifier to meet your individual magnification needs, we'll first discuss three main points -- lens size, magnification, and focal length -- which are key to how magnifiers work.

 The lens size is the optical area of the lens, generally measured in diameter for round lenses or in length and width for rectangular or square lenses.
 The lens size is a very important component of a magnifier because the lens size needs to be large enough or small enough to use the magnifier effectively.
 (Some people want the largest lens size possible to see as much of a subject as possible.
 Other people want a small lens size to enable them to keep the magnifier in their pocket, purse or handbag.)
 In any case, purchase the magnifier to meet your particular needs.